-This moist apple cinnamon bread is next level.
-With fresh apples, tons of spices, crunchy oat streusel topping, and a sweet icing drizzle, it’s definitely a winning recipe!
+This super moist recipe for Apple Cinnamon Bread is next level.
+With fresh apples, tons of spices, crunchy oat streusel topping, and a sweet maple icing drizzle, it’s definitely a winning recipe!

 I also wanted to ensure that the apples stayed in tact and added a hardy texture to the bread.
 I needed a firm apple that wouldn’t turn too soft once baked, and Honeycrisp holds up really well when exposed to high heat.